 A student excused under this section must listen to and/or watch the recording(s) for all missed class session(s).
 The student will receive an email with instructions for how to access the recording(s) and the deadline for completing this requirement.

 B) Absences from small group sessions (i.e., all breakout sessions):

-A student who misses any small group (i.e., breakout) session, whether due to religious observance, extraordinary cause, or other reason, will be withdrawn from the course and must retake Week One in the following year.
+A student who misses any small group (i.e., breakout) session, whether due to religious observance, extraordinary cause, or other reason, must retake Week One in the following year.
 In rare circumstances, the faculty director may determine that the student is able to make up the missed work and remain enrolled.